 Wix Site Inspection gives you information about your site's pages based on the latest version that Google has crawled and indexed for search results.
 It also lets you see how Google interprets the content on your page and what issues might affect how your page ranks.

 When you start a scan of your site, Wix requests the latest information available for your site from Google Search Console's URL Inspection tool.

 Wix Site Inspection then displays the information in a report that tells you the current statuses of your site's pages.
 These statuses tell you whether a page has been indexed or not and describe any issues that the pages has.

 Create detailed reports of your site's index status

 You can create Site Inspection reports for your site in your site's SEO Dashboard.
 In your report, you can see a Highlights summary of the status of your entire site and a Full Report listing all the pages of your site and their individual statuses.

 Use the search box to find pages that contain a certain piece of text, or filter by a certain page type or status.

-You can also select a specific page to open a more detailed report for that page including its status results, mobile usability, and rich results status.
+You can also select a specific page to open a more detailed report for that page including its status results and rich results status.

 Important information about Wix Site Inspection